wtrekell/crewai-factory/README.md

-# CrewAI Builders Crew 🚀
+# CrewAI Factory Crew 🚀

 A powerful meta-CrewAI project that generates custom CrewAI implementations from simple YAML configurations.
 Transform your ideas into fully functional CrewAI projects with minimal effort!